-No assurance can be given that values of the mortgaged properties have remained or will remain at their levels on the dates of origination of the Reference Obligations.
-If the residential real estate market should experience an overall decline in property values so that the outstanding balances of the Reference Obligations, and any secondary financing on the mortgaged properties, become equal to or greater than the value of the mortgaged properties, the actual rates of delinquencies, foreclosures and losses could be higher than expected.
-The Reference Obligations with relatively higher loan-to-value ratios will be particularly affected by any decline in real estate values.
+No assurance can be given that the mortgaged property values with respect to the Reference Obligations have remained or will remain at their original levels.
+If the residential real estate market should experience an overall decline in property values such that the outstanding balances of the Reference Obligations, together with any secondary financing on the mortgaged properties, exceed the values of the mortgaged properties, the rates of delinquencies, foreclosures and losses could be higher than expected.
+The Reference Obligations with higher loan-to-value ratios will be particularly affected by any decline in real estate values.
 Any decline in real estate values may be more severe for Reference Obligations secured by higher cost properties than those secured by lower cost properties.
 Any decrease in the value of Reference Obligations may increase realized losses with respect to those Reference Obligations, resulting in (i) allocations of Tranche Write-down Amounts to the Notes to the extent Credit Events or Modification Events occur or (ii) reductions in the Interest Payment Amounts on the Notes to the extent Modification Events occur.

-The United States experienced a severe recession within the past decade with a large number of mortgage loan delinquencies and defaults, resulting in a large number of foreclosure properties being placed on the market and losses realized by owners of mortgage loans, including securitization trusts.
+The United States experienced a severe recession within the past decade with widespread mortgage loan delinquencies and defaults, numerous foreclosure properties being placed on the market, and losses realized by owners of mortgage loans, including securitization trusts.
 Some of these problems still exist, including with respect to the level of foreclosure properties and undercollateralized mortgage loans.
-Although economic indicators show that the United States has emerged from the recent recession, losses on mortgage loans may continue to rise, or may remain at high levels, as a result of factors such as high unemployment rates, high levels of foreclosures, and large inventories of unsold properties.
-Moreover, as noted above, there is widespread uncertainty with regard to the impact of the recent political and legislative developments on the U.S. economy generally.
-Investors in the Notes should note that the ratings of the Notes are not a guaranty of the value of the mortgaged properties related to the Reference Obligations and Noteholders may incur losses regardless of the ratings.
+Although indicators show that the U.S. economy has emerged from the recession, losses on mortgage loans may continue to rise, or may remain at high levels, due to high unemployment rates, high foreclosure levels, and large inventories of unsold properties.
+Moreover, as noted above, there is widespread uncertainty with regard to the impact on the U.S. economy of recent political and legislative developments.
+Investors in the Notes should consider that the ratings of the Notes do not represent a guaranty of the values of the mortgaged properties securing the Reference Obligations and Noteholders may incur losses regardless of the ratings.